Paraclimbing: Participation and classification

-Athletes competing in IFSC-sanctioned events must undergo classification to be placed in an official sport class.
-The USA Climbing Para Climbing classification system follows the IFSC classification rules, which are updated annually.
+Athletes competing in World Climbing-sanctioned events must undergo classification to be placed in an official sport class.
+The USA Climbing Para Climbing classification system follows the World Climbing classification rules, which are updated annually.

 Competition formats

-In Para Climbing, competitors climb in the "Lead" format, while on toprope.
-Competitors are ranked based on the highest point reached before falling.
-Competitors try unknown routes until they fall.
+Para Climbing falls under the "lead" format, as opposed to "speed" or "boulder," but in Para Climbing "lead" is climbed on a toprope doubled-rope system, rather than a typical lead climb with clips and draws.
+Competitors are ranked based on the highest hold reached reached before falling.
+Competitors ascend the route until they fall, with no second attempts possible except in the case of a technical issue that disrupts the climb.
 If multiple athletes reach the same height, rankings are determined by previous round results or climbing time.

 In USA Climbing Para Climbing Nationals, competition follows a two-round format: